ReinBentdal/styled_widget/README.md

 `styled_widget` is build as a tool to enhance your Flutter development experience and to seamlessly integrate with your codebase.

 #### Basic example
-`styled_widget` has a bottom up paradigm where you start with the inner most element and layer widget\`s on top.The following example is structured as follows:
+`styled_widget` has a **bottom up** approach to building widget\`s.
+This means you start with the inner most element and layer widget\`s on top.
+The following example is structured as follows:
 Icon -> blue circle -> light blue circle -> card -> background
 ```dart
 Icon(OMIcons.home, color: Colors.white)